meggart/DiskArrays.jl/README.md

 [![Codecov](https://codecov.io/gh/meggart/DiskArrays.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/meggart/DiskArrays.jl/tree/main)

-This package provides a collection of utilities for working with n-dimensional array-like data structures that do not have considerable overhead for single read operations.
+This package provides a collection of utilities for working with n-dimensional array-like data structures that do have considerable overhead for single read operations.
 Most important examples are arrays that represent data on hard disk that are accessed through a C library or that are compressed in chunks.
 It can be inadvisable to make these arrays a subtype of `AbstractArray` many functions working with AbstractArrays assume fast random access into single values (including basic things like `getindex`, `show`, `reduce`, etc...).